alukosdev/ccsp/reference/glossary.md

 When one risk response triggers another risk event.
 For example, a fire suppression system that displaces oxygen is a means to mitigate the original risk (fire) but adds a new risk (suffocating people).
 ==- Security
 The owner's right to determine to whom information is disclosed.
 Security protects privacy.
+==- Self-Assessment Questionnaire (SAQ)
+The PCI DSS SAQs are validation tools intended to assist merchants and service providers report the results of their PCI DSS self-assessment.
+==- Sensitive Authentication Data (SAD)
+Examples include CVV or PIN numbers.
 ==- Separation of Duties
 Dictates that one person/entity cannot complete an entire transaction alone.